jdonnerstag/pyfwf_db/README.rst

 - 24 bytes: name
 - \.\. and so on

-For the examples, we only use name, birthday and gender.
+In our examples below, we only use 'name', 'birthday' and 'gender'.
 So let's write the model:

 .. code-block:: Python